Neural quantum kernels: training quantum kernels with quantum neural networks: Quantum kernel methods

-where $k(\boldsymbol{x}, \boldsymbol{x}_i)=\mathrm{tr}(\rho(\boldsymbol{x})\rho(\boldsymbol{x}_i))$ is the kernel function and $\{\boldsymbol{x}_i\}_{i=1}^M$ denotes training points from a training set $X$.
 An important insight from classical machine learning theory is captured by the representer theorem.
-This theorem asserts that, when provided with a feature encoding and a training set, implicit models in the form of Eq.~\ref{implicit} consistently attain training losses that are either equal to or lower than those of explicit quantum models.
+The quantum version of this theorem asserts that, given a quantum embedding and a training set, models in the form of Eq.~\ref{implicit} consistently achieve training losses that are equal to or lower than those of explicit models, which take the form

-Determining the optimal $\boldsymbol{\alpha}$ parameters for implicit models involves solving a convex optimization problem, necessitating the construction of the kernel matrix $K$ with entries $k_{ij}=k(\boldsymbol{x}_i,\boldsymbol{x}_j)$.
-To accomplish this, inner products between all training points must be evaluated on a quantum computer \cite{Buhrman_2001, Fanizza_2020, Cincio_2018}, involving $\mathcal{O}(M^2)$ evaluations.
-Although there are instances where these inner products can be computed without explicitly constructing the feature map, our primary focus here is on embedding quantum kernels (EQKs).
-EQKs, prevalent in quantum kernel literature and proven to be universal in Ref.~\cite{gil2023expressivity}, are constructed as follows:

-where $|\boldsymbol{0}\rangle := |0\rangle^{\otimes n}$.
-These overlap evaluations serve as input for a support vector machine (SVM) algorithm.
-Although quantum SVM approaches have been explored \cite{rebentrost2014quantum, park2023variational}, we assume classical computation for this step in this work, incurring a time complexity of $\mathcal{O}(M^3)$.